-The probable need for public services and facilities reflect existing and anticipated land uses within the District, which are predominantly residential.
+The probable need for public services and facilities reflect existing land uses within the District, which are predominantly residential.

-3. Present capacity of public facilities and adequacy of public service that the agency provides or is authorized to provide.
+3. Present capacity of public facilities and adequacy of public services that the agency provides or is authorized to provide.

 District facilities are sufficient for the services provided.